demmings/CanadianTaxes/README.md

 * A Google Sheets custom function used for doing retirement income projections and taking Canadian taxes into the equation.
 * Take a column of **NET INCOMES** and calculate as accurately as possible the amount of **GROSS INCOMES** that would be required in **Canada** (and **ONTARIO**) to have the required net income.
 * There is also the option of doing the opposite on finding net incomes from gross incomes.
-* The factors taken into consideration for finding gross/net income:
+* The factors taken into consideration for finding gross income:
-  * Regular taxable income (like RRSP, CPP, OAS,...)
+  * Net income
   * Age credits
   * Capital gains
   * Eligible Canadian Dividends